 NOTE 2 Guidance on dealing with the following specific types of explosion is given in Annex D for:

-gas and vapour/air explosions in rooms and closed sewage basins;
+— gas and vapour/air explosions in rooms and closed sewage basins;

-dust explosions in rooms, vessels and bunkers;
+— dust explosions in rooms, vessels and bunkers;

-gas and vapour/air explosions in road and rail tunnels;
+— gas and vapour/air explosions in road and rail tunnels;

-dust, gas and vapour/air explosions in energy ducts.
+— dust, gas and vapour/air explosions in energy ducts.

 NOTE 3 The values presented in Annex D of this part are nominal values given that the explosion occurs.